 Suppose you’re in the market for a comfortable pair of affordable flats to carry in your purse, then the Emmie is a winner.
 They form a wide variety of feet with supple leather, ensuring comfort.
 The wide elastic top band keeps the flats secure on your feet.

 Steve Madden Feather Loafer Flat

-These super cute flats from Steve Madden are made with a firm or suede leather on the exterior and a pointed toe.
-We want to note that these shoes tend to run a little narrow so those with wide feet should look elsewhere.
+These super cute flats from Steve Madden use firm or suede leather on the exterior and have a pointed toe.
+These flats run a little narrow, so those with wide feet should look elsewhere.

 Clarks Ayla Low

-Women’s Insoles For Travel
+Women’s Insoles For Flats

 How to Travel With Your Shoes?

 I always travel with shoes in a separate part of my luggage.
 I don’t want the dust and dirt from the street to get on my clothes.
-If I’m traveling with a suitcase, I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.
+If I’m traveling in a suitcase, I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.